whizzer75/whizzer75.github.io/1-install.md

 benefit from caching web content in memory.

-[ownCloud] can be be run with different combinations of software to achieve these objectives, but this document will show how to implement using [Apache] for the web server role, [MariaDB] as the databse, and [Redis] to cache web content in memory..
+[ownCloud] can be be run with different combinations of software to achieve these objectives, but this document will show how to implement using the [Apache] web server, [MariaDB] database, and [Redis] for caching web content in memory.

 [Centos] 7 was used during the creation of this guide but the [Docker] commands should work on any OS as long as [Docker] version 17 or greater is installed.